 (Columbus, OH) – Columbus Museum of Art (CMA) and Greater Columbus Arts Council (Arts Council) present Greater Columbus: The 2019 Greater Columbus Arts Council Visual Arts Exhibition, on view at Columbus Museum of Art June 14 – September 29, 2019.

 Highlighting the outstanding talent and ability of Central Ohio artists, the exhibition includes work by the recipients of the Art Council’s 2018 Individual Artist Fellowships including Daric Gill, Cameron Granger, Jared Thorne, and Ryland Wharton.
-Greater Columbus features their work alongside two artists, Cody Heichel and Andrea Rosen, who were selected for residencies in Dresden, Germany as part of the Arts Council’s Artist Exchange Program.
+Greater Columbus features their work alongside two artists, Cody Heichel and Andrea Myers, who were selected for residencies in Dresden, Germany as part of the Arts Council’s Artist Exchange Program.
 Working in various media, these artists represent a diverse range of practices fostered within the region’s artistic community.

 Jurors for the 2019 Individual Artist Fellowship Awards were Jacob Proctor, a New York-based curator and writer; and Matthew Thompson, Director of Advisory, Art Agency Partners, Los Angeles.